-Initial remarks: This 3-part blog, written by Lawrence F Muscarella, PhD, discusses the evolution of the labeling of a medical device – namely, of the “Instructions for Use” of the disinfectant “Cidex OPA” (which is used to high-level disinfection semi-critical devices, including gastrointestinal endoscopes).
+This 3-part article, written by Lawrence F Muscarella, PhD, discusses the evolution of the labeling of a medical device – namely, of the “Instructions for Use” of the disinfectant “Cidex OPA” (which is used to high-level disinfection semi-critical devices, including gastrointestinal endoscopes).

-Part 1 and Part 2 of this blog are featured below.
-Guidance for the save and proper use of this product is also provided, but in this blog’s Part 3, which is provided in another of Dr. Muscarella’s blogs entitled “Recommendations for the Safe and Effective Use of ortho-phthalaldehyde” and which is available by clicking here.
+This article’s Part 1 and Part 2 are featured below.
+Guidance for the save and proper use of this product is also provided, but in this article’s Part 3, which is provided in another of Dr. Muscarella’s article entitled “Recommendations for the Safe and Effective Use of ortho-phthalaldehyde” and which is available by clicking here.

-Although this blog focuses on Cidex OPA, some of its content, including the provided recommendations, may also be applicable to other similar, products whose active ingredient is also “OPA,” known generically as ortho-phthalaldehyde.
-(This blog was originally written in 2006.)
+Although this article focuses on Cidex OPA, some of its content, including the provided recommendations, may also be applicable to other similar, products whose active ingredient is also “OPA,” known generically as ortho-phthalaldehyde.
+(This article was originally written in 2006.)

 A copy of Cidex OPA’s current labeling may be downloaded by clicking here; of Metricide OPA Plus’s labeling, by clicking here (oops!
 It’s not available on-line); and of Rapicide OPA 28′s labeling, by clicking here.